48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Give hard candies or lollipops to suck on

-• Drink ice water or chew on ice
+• Drink ice water, sip a cold drink, or chew on ice

 • Try sour foods (lemon in water or lemon-flavored snacks)

-• Use a think straw for liquids or smoothies
+• Use a long, thin straw for liquids or smoothies

 • Try a straw to “drink” a puree such as yogurt or applesauce